LearnersGuild/guide/Play_Conditions/Frequently_Asked_Questions.md

 **What if I get fired from my first job or decide to quit?**

-If you're unemployed, the Income Sharing Agreement is paused until you're making a salary again.
+If you become unemployed, the Income Sharing Agreement is paused until you're making a salary again.